 14 – Choose interests that only Businesses would be interested in

-Some interests on Facebook can be attributed only to people who actually have a business to manage, such as very specific software, legal entities.
+Some interests on Facebook can be attributed only to people who actually have a business to manage, such as very specific software, desktop software vendors, legal entities, email marketing platforms, computer vendors.
 It is very unlikely that a random Instagram or Facebook user may be interested in ERP systems.

 You can try following interests: